HandleGod101/CSE676_DL_GroupRepo/README.md

 ## Training

 Training step follows the [CleanUNet](https://github.com/NVIDIA/CleanUNet).
 8GPUs are used for training.
 It took 12 hours in NVIDIA RTX A6000.
+We use linear warmup and cosine annealing for the learning rate.

 ## Evaluation